PilotGtec/Getting-and-Cleaning-Data-Project-1/CodeBook.md

 - `fBodyBodyGyroMag.meanFreq..`
 - `fBodyBodyGyroJerkMag.meanFreq..`

-This leaves us with 33 mean() variables for the measurements.
+This leaves us with 33 mean() and 33 std() variables for the measurements.